 (d) Advanced materials science and engineering（3 credits）

 Course Description: Nanomaterials science and application is novel research area that attracts people's attention.
-Nanomaterials will create significant economic benefits and greatly have positive impact on the development of human society.
-This course will highlight the preparation principles and technique processes of nanomaterials and introduce the practical applications and the future development trends.
+Nanomaterials will create significant economic benefits and greatly have a positive impact on the development of human society.
+This course will highlight the preparation principles and technical processes of nanomaterials and introduce the practical applications and the future development trends.

 (f) Surfactant Chemistry（3 credits）